mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 (- (+ 4 5) (* 6 7))
 ```

-we don’t know whether the addition or the multiplication happens first.
+we don't know whether the addition or the multiplication happens first.
 Similarly, the order in which `map` computes the results for each element is unspecified.
 That’s okay as long as the ultimately returned list of results is in the right order.
 But when we are using side effects, we do care about the order of evaluation.
 In this case, we want to make sure that the elements of the argument list are printed from left to right. `for-each` guarantees this ordering.

 ---